grandparoach/simpleMPIPOC/README.md

 # simpleMPIPOC
 Templates and scripts for deploying a Master Node which serves as an NFS Server to the Compute Nodes.
 It will also deploy the compute nodes.
 All the machines are built using Managed Storage.

-It will provision the resources onto an existing V-Net, so there will not be any public IP addresses.
+It will provision a new V-Net and the resources will be attached to it.
+All the machines will have Public IP addresses.

 The sizes and images to be deployed on the Master and the Compute nodes can be selected from input parameters.